Samsung/tizen-docs/docs/application/dotnet/guides/notification/noti.md

         style.ThumbnailPath = thumbnailPath;
         ```

-    2. Apply the new style to your notification by using the `AddStyle()` method of the `Tizen.Applications.Notifications.Notification` class:
+    -   Apply the new style to your notification by using the `AddStyle()` method of the `Tizen.Applications.Notifications.Notification` class:

         ```csharp
         noti.AddStyle(style);
         ```

 <a name="post"></a>
-## Posting a Notification
+## Post a notification

 To post a notification to the database, use the `Post()` method of the [Tizen.Applications.Notifications.NotificationManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Notifications.NotificationManager.html) class: